ivanmu-1/Excel-Portfolio-/Automated Customer Invoice System/README.md

 2. **Ensure Outlook is Installed & Configured** if using the email feature.
 3. **Modify the VBA Code** (if necessary) to adjust email templates or file-saving paths.

-## Future Enhancements
-- Add a **search and filter function** to quickly retrieve past invoices.
-- Implement a **database connection** for better data storage and retrieval.
-- Enhance the **UI with forms** for easier customer and invoice entry.

-## Author
-[Your Name]
-[Your Contact Information]
-[Your LinkedIn/Portfolio (if applicable)]

-## License
-This project is for personal and business use.
-Modifications are allowed based on your needs.